-(a) If the Applicant is subject to negative points assessment, HCD shall notify the Applicant in writing within the point score letter and will provide an opportunity to appeal negative points assessment, or any disagreed points assessment, pursuant to the appeals process as set forth in the NOFA.
+- (a) The most current version of the Department's Negative Points Policy published on the Department's website (Administrative Notice Number 2022- 01) is hereby incorporated by this reference to these Guidelines as if set forth in full herein, and shall apply with equal force as all other provisions set forth herein. - (b) If the Applicant is subject to negative points assessment based on the criteria outlined in the Department's Negative Points Policy, HCD shall notify the Applicant in writing within the point score letter and will provide an opportunity to appeal negative points assessment, or any disagreed points assessment, pursuant to the appeals process as set forth in the NOFA.
 Disqualifying threshold determinations shall also follow a similar process, which shall be set forth in greater detail in the NOFA.
 For reference, all such appeals must be received by HCD no later than five (5) business days from the date of HCD's threshold review, or initial score letters, as applicable, representing HCD's decision made in response to the application.
 Any request to appeal HCD's decision regarding an application shall be reviewed for compliance with the Guidelines and the NOFA.
 All decisions rendered shall be final, binding, and conclusive, and shall constitute the final action of HCD.

 Article VI.
-Program Operations
+PROGRAM OPERATIONS